Victims of the First Anfal Genocide in Kurdistan 1988

 However, the main objective of the regime was not only to seize Peshmerga positions but to destroy the civilian infrastructure of the Doly Jafayati region, including about 25–30 villages.

 According to witnesses and Ba‘ath regime records, 200–250 people were killed during these operations.
-By early March, after capturing the area, the army’s engineering units used bulldozers to razed the villages to the ground.
+By early March, after capturing the area, the army’s engineering units used bulldozers to raze the villages to the ground.
 The entire region was blockaded from three sides, leaving only a 12-mile escape corridor toward the Iranian border.

 The process of mass disappearance and extermination was not a random event — it was part of a systematic state policy of genocide against the Kurdish people.